 Announced long-term support plan for commercetools SDKs

-We set up following long-term support plan for our SDKs containing dates when we will stop active support and maintenance for the SDKs of Version 1, and finally their end-of-life date.
-Additionally, we have provided information about migrating to our SDKs of Version 2 that we update constantly with the newest API features soon after they are released.
-This support plan should give you an indication when to schedule the migration to the SDKs of Version 2.
+We have set up a long-term support plan to actively support and maintain Version 1 SDKs until their end of life.
+Additionally, we have provided information about migration to our Version 2 SDKs that are constantly updated with the newest API features as soon as they are released.
+This support plan indicates when you could schedule the migration to Version 2 SDKs.

-Active Support: The SDK is being actively maintained and upgraded with new functionality and improvements to existing funtionality.
-Reported bugs are being fixed and patches for security vulnerabilities are being provided.
+Active Support: The SDK will be actively maintained and upgraded with new functionalities and improvements made to existing functionalities.
+We will fix the reported bugs and provide patches for security vulnerabilities.

-Maintenance: The SDK is nearing End of Life (EOL) and will only receive bug fixes and security patches for a short window of time and features.
-Functionality will be added only if requested explicitly by customers via support tickets or GitHub issues.
+Maintenance Support: The SDK is nearing end of life and will only receive features, bug fixes, and security patches for a short time.
+We will add the functionality only if customers explicitly request it via support tickets or GitHub issues.

-End of life: The SDK is no longer maintained and will not be patched with fixes for bugs or known security vulnerabilities.
+End of life: The SDK is no longer maintained and will not be patched with bug fixes or known security vulnerabilities.

 |SDK||Active Support||Maintenance Support||End of Life|

 |JVM SDK Version 1||28 February 2022||31 December 2022||1 January 2023|